-Alliance also benefited from Bruno Malfacine leaving the GFTeam in Rio de Janeiro to join Alliance in Sao Paulo along with Gabriel Vella (from Ryan Gracie) and Luana Alzuguir (from Barbosa Jiu-Jitsu).
+Alliance also benefited from Bruno Malfacine leaving the GFTeam in Rio de Janeiro to join Alliance in Sao Paulo and Gabriel Vella (from Ryan Gracie) and Luana Alzuguir (from Barbosa Jiu-Jitsu).

 Alliance provides a variety of classes six days a week.
-There is something for everyone at the Alliance gym, whether you are a beginner or a seasoned professional.
+There is something for everyone at the Alliance gym, whether a beginner or a seasoned professional.

 In addition, I strongly advise you to visit one of their 200 official affiliate offices located throughout the world.